bushono/bushono/README.md

-## Hello there 👋
+## Hi there! 👋

-My name is Goran by some people call me Goce or Bushono (the Fuse).
+My name is Goran, but some people call me Goce or Bushono (the Fuse)... duh...

 - 🔭 I’m currently working on too many things...
 - 🌱 Desperatelly trying to learn Python and Rust.
 - 👯 I’m looking to collaborate on AI/ML projects.
 - 🤔 I’m looking for help with any Macedonian related Open Source project wrt ASR, LLM, NER, NLP, TTS